mohammed-bakkali/mohammed-bakkali/README.md

 Hello 👋

-I'm Mohammed Bakkali, a web developer based in Tangier, Morocco, with a passion for cybersecurity.
-Keep scrolling to learn more about me!
+I'm Mohammed Bakkali, a passionate web developer from Morocco with a keen interest in cybersecurity.
+Keep scrolling to discover more about my skills, experience, and projects!

 <p align="center">
   <a href="https://github.com/DenverCoder1/readme-typing-svg">